tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 The `tar` command will never move or delete any of the original directories and files you feed it; it only makes archived copies.
 You should also note that using a dot (.) instead of an asterisk (*) in the previous command will include even hidden files (whose filenames begin with a dot) in the archive.

 The `.tar` filename extension isn’t necessary, but it’s always a good idea to clearly communicate the purpose of a file in as many ways as possible.

 ---

+To extract the archive, run the tar command against the name of the archive, but this time with the argument x (for extract) rather than `c`:

+`$ tar xvf stuff.tar`

+**WARNING**: Extracting an archive overwrites any files with the same names in the current directory without warning.
+Here, that’s fine, but that won’t normally be the case.

+---